nbeaver/why-linux-is-better/why-linux-is-better.rst

 If the Windows API were designed today, it would most likely use `UTF-8`_.
 The Unicode Consortium primarily `recommends UTF-16`_ for compatibility with Java and the Windows API.
-Some practical reasons for preferring UTF-8:
+Some `practical reasons for preferring UTF-8`_:

 - It is a superset of ASCII, so it is backwards-compatible with existing text files.
 - It is `self-synchronizing`_.
 - It does not require a `byte-order mark`_ and is less likely to be mistaken for other encodings.
+- Internet Explorer has been known to have `security issues with UTF-16`_.

 .. _UTF-8: http://www.cl.cam.ac.uk/~mgk25/ucs/utf-8-history.txt
 .. _recommends UTF-16: http://www.unicode.org/faq/programming.html#2
+.. _practical reasons for preferring UTF-8: https://annevankesteren.nl/2009/09/utf-8-reasons
 .. _self-synchronizing: http://en.wikipedia.org/wiki/UTF-8#Description
 .. _byte-order mark: http://www.unicode.org/faq/utf_bom.html
+.. _security issues with UTF-16: http://permalink.gmane.org/gmane.ietf.charsets/372

 ----------------------------------------------------
 File extensions are the sole determiner of filetype.